mdsantia/mdsantia.github.io/_posts/2023-03-04-concurrency-in-languages.md

 In this example I am using a placeholder API to grab titles of TODO items.
 I add a 500ms delay to simulate a real endpoint that is a bit slow.

+All the code here can be found on [Github](https://github.com/jellis18/concurrent-get-requests-example).

 The overall structure is the same for all three.
 1. Create function to fetch a single todo given its ID
 2. Concurrently fetch all TODOs using this function